The Univalence Principle: Diagram signatures

 There are several reasons for these restrictions.
 One is that, as we will see in \cref{sec:deriv-folds}, they ensure that the type of structures for a diagram signature is fibrant.
-They are also necessary for the definition of indiscernibility in \cref{sec:indisc-folds}.
+They are also necessary for the definition of indiscernibility (\cref{def:indisc-in-diag-structure}).

-\begin{remark} Many, if not most, naturally-occurring diagram signatures are finite.\footnote{Or, in the case of signatures of infinite height, they are ``locally finite'' in that the sets $\L(n)$ and $\hom_\L(K,L)$ are finite.} For instance, the diagram signatures $\Lcat$ and $\LcatE$ shown in \Cref{fig:signatures} have four and five objects respectively, and their homsets are also finite.
-When interpreting such pictures as exo-categories in 2LTT, we interpret these finite sets as \emph{exofinite exotypes} $\exo{\Nat}_{<n}$, which as noted in \cref{sec:sharp} are sharp.
+\begin{remark} Many, if not most, naturally-occurring diagram signatures are finite.\footnote{Or, in the case of signatures of infinite height, they are ``locally finite'' in that the sets $\L(n)$ and $\hom_\L(K,L)$ are finite.} For instance, the diagram signatures $\Lcat$ and $\LcatE$ shown in \cref{fig:signatures} have four and five objects respectively, and their homsets are also finite.
+When interpreting such pictures as exo-categories in 2LTT, we interpret these finite sets as \emph{exofinite exotypes} $\exo{\Nat}_{<n}$, which as shown in \cref{sec:sharp} are sharp.

+Indeed, if we instead used finite types $\Nat_{<n}$ (at least in a na\"ive way), we would not in general obtain an exo-category, since then the associativity law could only be proven to hold up to identification, rather than up to strict equality.
+(The unit laws are not a problem, since inverse (exo-)categories have no nontrivial endomorphisms, so composition with identity morphisms can just be defined to be the identity operation.
+Note also that nontrivial instances of associativity only arise for inverse exo-categories of height $\ge 4$.)

-However, it will be crucial for our inductive approach explained in \Cref{sec:deriv-folds} that our signatures are not \emph{required} to be finite.
-Semantically, this extra generality is closely related to the \emph{internal inverse categories} of~\cite{shulman_univalence_ei}. \end{remark}
+However, it will be crucial for our inductive approach explained in \cref{sec:deriv-folds} that our signatures are not \emph{required} to be finite, since the ``derivative'' operation does not preserve finiteness.
+Semantically, this extra generality is closely related to the \emph{internal inverse categories} of~\cite{shulman_univalence_ei}.

+In addition to the non-finite examples produced by derivation, in \cref{sec:examples} we will also encounter some naturally-occurring examples of infinite signatures (though still of finite height).
+For those which are \emph{countably} infinite, we can remain close to the spirit of exofiniteness by using $\exo{\Nat}$ for countably infinite families of sorts and morphisms, as long as we assume that $\exo{\Nat}$ is cofibrant (and hence sharp, by \cref{lem:sharp}).
+In addition, arbitrary types of sorts and morphisms (such as $\Nat$) are unproblematic in signatures of height $\le 3$, since then there are no nontrivial associativity relations to prove.
+All the example signatures we consider in this \paperorbook will be covered by one of these two cases.
+Moreover, we expect that uncountably infinite signatures of height $\ge 4$ can probably also be represented as strict exo-categories using a technique like that of~\cite{shulman_univalence_ei}, which encodes composition and strict associativity using type dependency. \end{remark}